railway

 • bierher.at

 bierher.at is a drinks and snack delivery service franchise, based in Vienna, Austria.
-I’ve rewritten their shop system from scratch and added a powerful administrative interface.
-Special features include real-time multiuser-capable distribution/logistics management powered by Google Maps, advanced inventory management, some highly specialized search functionalities and generally fancy AJAX stuff.
+I’ve helped optimize their workflows, rewrote their shop system from scratch and added a powerful administrative interface.
+Special features include real-time multiuser distribution/logistics management powered by Google Maps, advanced inventory management, specialized search functionalities and generally (then) fancy AJAX stuff.

 • lesepartnerinnen.at